pnf/girder/README.md

 where the second argument is a sequence of requests in standard form.
 This "blocks" (in a ```go```-ish sense), eventually returning a sequence of results.
 These are true results, not encased in ```{:value ...}```.
-In the event of an exception from one of the re-entrant calls, the exception will be enriched and rethrown such that the outermost ```cdefn``` ends up returning something of the form
+In the event of an error from one of the re-entrant calls, the exception will be enriched and rethrown such that the outermost ```cdefn``` ends up returning something of the form
 ~~~.clj
 {:error {:msg "Error from request"